 You should consider carefully the risks and uncertainties described below, together with all of the other information in our public filings with the Securities and Exchange Commission, which could materially affect our business, financial condition, results of operations and prospects.
 The risks described below are not the only risks facing us.
-Risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially affect our business, financial condition, results of operations and prospects.
-In addition, the impact of COVID-19 and any worsening of the economic environment may exacerbate the risks described below, any of which could have a material impact on us.
+Risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially affect our business, financial condition, the impact of COVID-19 and any worsening of the economic environment may exacerbate the risks described below, any of which could have a material impact on us.
 This situation is changing rapidly and additional impacts may arise that we are not aware of currently.